Infineon/multi-half-bridge/src/framework/arduino/README.md

 ### Getting Started

-Find a getting started tutorial based on the PAS CO2 Shield2Go and the XMC 2Go eval board [here](https://github.com/Infineon/multi-half-bridge/wiki/Ino-Getting-Started).
+Find a getting started tutorial based on the DC Motor Control Shield for Arduino and the XMC4700 Relax Kit [here](https://github.com/Infineon/multi-half-bridge/wiki/Ino-Getting-Started).

 ### More information